Paris Fashion Week spans minimalism and Renaissance blooms

 COPERNI’S CANINE TALE

-How to match Bella Hadid spray-on dress that became an instant viral hit last season and raised the profile of Coperni?
+How to match Bella Hadid’s spray-on dress that became an instant viral hit last season and raised the brand profile?

 The tech and canine theme continued in the designs, which were predominantly made from recycled materials and were inspired by versions of “The Wolf and the Lamb,” a famous French fable.